Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/all-required-authentication-methods-could-not-be-found.md

 2. For Outlook Anywhere users, verify the following server and client settings:

     1. Confirm that Basic and/or Integrated Windows Authentication is enabled on the /Rpc virtual directory in IIS.
-Please note that these authentication methods should be managed through the Set-OutlookAnywhere cmdlet and not directly in IIS.
+These authentication methods should be managed through the Set-OutlookAnywhere cmdlet and not directly in IIS.

 3. Confirm that Basic or NT LAN Manager (NTLM) authentication is selected under Exchange Proxy Settings in Microsoft Outlook.
-This setting should match the authentication method you have enabled in IIS.
+This setting should match the authentication method you enabled in IIS.
 If this setting is being obtained via Autodiscover, then ensure that your ClientAuthenticationMethod or DefaultAuthenticationMethod is specified properly on your Outlook Anywhere Configuration.

 For more information, review the following documentation and confirm that the virtual directories on your Exchange server have the proper authentication methods enabled for each application or service: